Walton is a village in the north-east of Cumbria, 3 miles by road north of the market town of Brampton.

 Walton has a church and a village hall, formerly the village school, but no shop.

 The village hall is also used as a post office on Monday and Wednesday mornings (09:00 - 12:00).

-The Reading Room Café, is next to the village hall.
-It is currently open five days per week (Wednesday - Sunday), from 10:00am to 4:00pm.
+The Reading Room Café is next to the village hall.
+It is open from 10:00am - 4:00pm each day.

 When the village hall or the café is open there is access to the toilets in the village hall.